mumoshu/genrun/README.md

 # genrun

+Free developers from config-file-format lock-ins.

+---

-Generate some files then run a command.
+**gen**run generates some files then **run** a command.

-Supports following backends for generating files:
+The following fiile generators are supported:

 - Lua 5.1 (powered by [gopher-lua](https://github.com/yuin/gopher-lua)
 - Jsonnet (powered by [go-jsonnet](https://github.com/google/go-jsonnet)